 NYC police: Break-in at United Arab Emirates diplomat's home

-A New York City police report says an intruder broke into the Greenwich Village home of the consul general of the United Arab Emirates, but ran away without taking anything.
+" A New York City police report says an intruder broke into the home of the consul general of the United Arab Emirates but ran away without taking anything.
 Majid Al-Suwaidi woke up Monday morning to a noise in his apartment and saw his bedroom door open.

 Comments